MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/bring-everyone-together.md

 - Start with sending out Kaizala posters to help your employees learn what is Kaizala, and why they should install it.
 - Here are some resources for you to consider.
 LINK TO RESOURCES

-### Step 3 – Create buzz through on ground activities
+### Step 3 – Create buzz through on-the-ground activities

 - While initiatives on digital channels are great for driving awareness and imparting how to knowledge on Kaizala, on-the-ground activities can be especially important for driving a buzz at the workplace that positively influences the workforce to adopt Kaizala.
 - Here is a list of on-the-ground initiatives to create a positive buzz for Kaizala at your organization: